IRONMAN BRASIL 2023 REGULATION

 28. By giving special needs bags to the race’s Organization, it is established that responsibility over them finishes at the moment the athletes pick them up at the Delivery Stations in the race, within the time limit for each leg.
 All the Special needs bags not taken will be immediately discarded and will not be returned to the athletes.

 29. The Organization is not responsible for athletes’ belongings lost inside or outside the Transition area; it will, however, keep a sector for the “Lost and Found” Items.
-This sector will be open to delivering the material on May 28th, from 9:00 AM to 12:00 PM.
-After this period, the material which has not been picked up will be donated to charity entities.
+This sector will be open to delivering the material according to the Athelte’s Guide, available at the Official Website – www.ironmanbrasil.com.br.
+The material which has not been picked up will be donated to charity entities.

 30. Considering race start time, each portion has a time limit.
-Swim will have a maximum time of 2:20.
-Bike will have a 10:30 time limit, and the intermediate cut off at km 146,5 at 04:10 PM.
+The swim will have a maximum time of 2:20.
+The bike will have a 10:30 time limit, and the intermediate cut off at km 146,5 at 04:10 PM.
 The Run time limit is 17:00.
 The athlete who exceeds the time limit of either modality will be disqualified and must leave the course.
 After the time limit for each modality, the security facilities for each section will be dismantled.
-IRONMAN reserves the right to remove an athlete from the course and DNF athlete if our course staff demines there is no possibility of an athlete finishing the given discipline (swim, bike, run) before de posted cut-off times based on an athletes’s location, time average speed up to that point.
+IRONMAN reserves the right to remove an athlete from the course and DNF athlete if our course staff demines there is no possibility of an athlete finishing the given discipline (swim, bike, run) before de posted cut-off times based on an athletes’ location, time average speed up to that point.

 30.a.During the race, the last wave start will be considered to disqualify (DNF – did not finish)an athlete, being unable to proceed the race.